anidec25/anidec25/README.md

 ![](https://komarev.com/ghpvc/?username=anidec25&style=flat-square)

-- 🌱 Currently getting my hands on NLP.

-- 🌱 Learning Data Science and Machine Learning with  **Scaler Academy**
+- 🌱 Swimming in the Ocean of NLP and LLMs

+- 🌱 Teaching data science to 100+ aspiring professionals at **Scaler Academy**, providing expert guidance and personalized instruction.
+-
 - 👨‍💻 Tableau Projects: https://public.tableau.com/app/profile/aniruddha.mukherjee3332

 - 👨‍💻 All of my projects are available at https://github.com/anidec25/ML-Projects